What are gastrointestinal examinations?

 After the exam

-Generally you can resume your usual activities and normal diet immediately.
-However, you are encouraged to increase your fluid intake.
+You can usually resume your usual activities and normal diet right away.
+However, you are encouraged to drink more fluids.

 The results of your gastrointestinal exam should be available to your physician within 24 hours after the test, Monday through Friday.